-" Moody's could downgrade the bank' BCA if its asset quality deteriorates significantly, with problem loans/gross loans rising above 2%
+" Deteriorating asset quality, with problem loans/gross loans rising above 2%.

 This publication does not announce a credit rating action.
 For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.